-Accessible Toilet Information - Accessible Toilets can be found on the circle level at The Palace Theatre.
+Accessible Toilets - Accessible Toilets can be found on the circle level at The Palace Theatre.
 There is an emergency pull cord in the accessible toilets should you need assistance from a member of staff.

 Access Performances - All upcoming Audio Described, Captioned, BSL Interpreted and Relaxed performances are listed on our Assisted Performances page.

 Visual Impairment Services - Information about our venue’s audio description, touch tours and other visual services can be found on our Visual Impairment Services page.
 We recommend seats in the AA-C area for customers who require a closer view of the stage.
 For Audio Described shows, please book tickets through the Access Line for best availability or book tickets in the centre stalls area.
 Touch Tours may also be available to accompany Audio Described performances.
 This will be advertised on the website or brochure page for each show.
 For Hearing Loop users, The signal will work best in the centre stalls area.

 Hearing Impairment Services - Information about our venue’s hearing enhancement systems, signed performances and other hearing services can be found on our Hearing Impairment Services page.
 We have a number of BSL and captioned performances throughout the season.
 For Captioned performances, we recommend seats in the centre of the stalls and to not book limited view seats or seats too far back due to the venue overhang.
 Seats with the best view of the captioning units are held back from general sale and set aside for patrons who require a good view of the screens.

 Useful Links - For any resources such as Symbol Resources or links to our Euan's Guide page, please see our Additional Resources.
 An Audio-Introduction for The Palace Theatre and Opera House is available on Soundcloud, please click here.
 To watch a video about our Audio Described Performances click here.